Shak2000/FindCompanyFounders/README.md

 - `companies.txt` - Input file with company names and URLs
 - `requirements.txt` - Python dependencies
 - `founders.json` - Output file with founder information
-- `correct_founders.json` - Answer key file containing the correct list of names of the founders of each company
+- `correct_founders.json` - Answer key with the correct list of names of the founders of each company
 - `info/` - Directory containing search results for each company

 ## Functions